Alma Katsu

-Alma Katsu (born 1959) is an American writer of adult fiction.
-Her books have been translated into over a dozen languages, and has been published in the United Kingdom, Brazil, Spain and Italy.
+Alma Katsu (born November 29, 1959) is an American writer of adult fiction.
+Her books have been translated into over a dozen languages, and have been published in the United Kingdom, Brazil, Spain, and Italy.

-Katsu has also had a 29-year career in the US federal government working in a number of positions dealing with intelligence and foreign policy, with an emphasis on technology issues.
+Katsu has also had a 29-year career in the NSA and CIA working in a number of positions dealing with intelligence and foreign policy, with an emphasis on technology issues.
 She previously worked as a senior policy analyst for the RAND Corporation.

 Biography

 Katsu was born in Fairbanks, Alaska, the daughter of an American-born father and a Japanese-born mother.
 She spent the majority of her youth living near Concord, Massachusetts, to which she attributes her interest in the early American history featured in her novels.
-She attended Brandeis University (BA in literature and writing, 1981) where she studied with novelist John Irving and children's book author Margaret Rey, and the Johns Hopkins University (MA in Fiction, 2004).
+She attended Brandeis University (BA in literature and writing, 1981), where she studied with novelist John Irving and children's book author Margaret Rey, and the Johns Hopkins University (MA in fiction, 2004).
 She is also an alumna of the Squaw Valley writers workshops.